 Studies show that 5:2 fasting and traditional calorie-counting diets achieve the same amount of weight loss.
 However, if you’re trying the 5:2 plan for weight loss, it’s important not to overcompensate on your non-fast days.

-Fasting two days per week cuts out roughly 3,000 calories, which usually translates to about a pound per week lost.
-But overeating on non-fast days can quickly wipe out this calorie deficit and stall or even reverse weight loss.
+If you fast two days per week, it cuts out roughly 3,000 calories, which usually translates to about a pound per week lost.
+But if you overeat on your non-fast days, it can quickly wipe out your calorie deficit and stall, or even reverse, your weight loss.

-“Eat what you like” doesn’t mean “eat as much as you want as often as you want;” binging on junk food or sweets is still going to sabotage your weight loss goals.
-In other words, common sense and healthy eating rules still apply on non-fast days.
-So stick to nutrient-dense foods rather than energy-dense ones, and save the junk for a treat.
+“Eat what you like” doesn’t mean “eat as much as you want as often as you want.”
+If you binge on junk food or sweets will sabotage your weight loss goals, whether you’re fasting or not.
+Common sense and healthy eating strategies still apply.

 Dealing With Hunger and Other Possible Negative Side Effects

-Poor concentration, headaches, and dizziness, on the other hand, are often the result of dehydration, so make sure you’re drinking plenty of liquids.
+The low energy and feeling cold generally improve as your body adjusts to the fasting routine.
+In the interim, dress more warmly and avoid activities that require a lot of energy if you experience these symptoms.
+Poor concentration, headaches, and dizziness, on the other hand, are often the result of dehydration, so make sure you’re drinking plenty of liquids during your fast.

 How Does the 5:2 Plan Stack Up to Other Types of Intermittent Fasting?